-2.5 Window Manager
+2.5 Window manager

-The machine tool builder determines the scope of function and behavior of the window manager.
+The machine tool builder determines the available functions and behavior of the window manager.
 Refer to your machine manual.

 The TNC features the Xfce window manager.
 Xfce is a standard application for UNIX-based operating systems, and is used to manage graphical user interfaces.
 The following functions are possible with the window manager: